-A recent example came with the letters containing ricin that were sent to a Congress member and President Obama earlier this year.
+An example came with the letters containing ricin that were sent to a Congress member and President Obama [in 2015].
 We were called and asked what we had that could decontaminate a mail sorter in Washington, DC without ruining it.
 We were also called when investigators found the house where the suspect who was mailing the letters lived.
 Again they asked us what was the best method to decontaminate the house and how might the sampling be impacted by the decontamination method that they chose.

 To see the research being applied and have the people who are cleaning it up come back and ask us our opinion based on our research, it is really gratifying.

 When did you first know you wanted to be a scientist?

 I’ve been interested in science since my 9th grade earth science class.
 It was the first time I got to do experiments and see that I could learn different things about the world through experiments.